rauta0127/piyolog_parser/README.md

 It supports both **daily and monthly logs**, converting them into **JSON** or **Pandas DataFrame** formats for easy analysis and visualization.

 ## 🍼 Install
+🚧 Currently preparing for PyPI registration...
 ```sh
 pip install piyolog_parser
 ```
-🚧 Currently preparing for PyPI registration.

 ## 🚀 Features
 - **Parse Piyolog text logs** into structured data